jllottes/jllottes.github.io/_sources/report_guide.rst

 Second, most of the projects you will be working on are based on mathematical problems and ideas that are described somewhere.
 However, you should not start your work on a project by doing a web or library search.
 The goal of each project is for you to explore a problem on your own.
-Descriping your exploration and experimentation must be the main part of your project report.
+Describing your personal exploration and experimentation must be the main part of your project report.
 The projects are open-ended so there is no “complete solution” you should be looking for.
 Have fun, explore, and put in the report what you came up with.